PingAuthorize

 Configuring an OIDC provider for single sign-on requests from PingAuthorize

-When you install the PingAuthorize software with OpenID Connect (OIDC) authentication, configure an OIDC provider to accept single sign-on (SSO) requests from PingAuthorize.
+When you install the PingAuthorize software with authentication, configure an OIDC provider to accept requests from PingAuthorize.

 About this task

 If you chose OIDC mode when you set up the PingAuthorize Policy Editor, you must configure an OIDC provider, such as PingFederate or PingOne, to accept sign-on requests from the PingAuthorize Policy Editor.
-See the following tabs for the configuration steps for PingOne and PingFederate.
+Refer to the following tabs for the configuration steps for PingOne and PingFederate.

-If you’re using another OIDC provider, see the provider’s documentation for specific client configuration steps.
+If you’re using another OIDC provider, refer to the provider’s documentation for specific client configuration steps.
 The following steps show the general procedure:

 Steps